prathamdupare/youtube-local-extended/README.md

 The Youtube API is not used, so no keys or anything are needed.
 It uses the same requests as the Youtube webpage.

+youtube-local-extended is customized specifically for the themes I have or will add.
+Let's see where this goes.

 ## Screenshots

 [Gray theme](https://user-images.githubusercontent.com/28744867/64483431-8e1c8e80-d1b6-11e9-999c-14d36ddd582f.png)